Fear has an aged flavor; it tastes how you might imagine the common thread of all humanity to taste, like air, like a hundred lives at once.

 My hunger is mild, compared to some.
 I'm the fear of hell.
 My primary victims sleep in jail cells and Christian monasteries.
 No one's handing out dream pills to convicts.
 I should share the precious mind in my hands.
 Instead I run my fingers along its soft, milky surface as if it belongs only to me.
 An average mind is about the size of a plump grapefruit.
 "Hello, sweetheart," I murmur, bringing the glowing orb close to my face, stroking the edge of its barrier with a finger.
 "Let me have a look at you."

 It belongs to a girl—more than that, a teenage girl in America.

-Minds nowadays are so shallow; the influx of media and quick solutions to pain have robbed them of the ability to create.
+Minds nowadays are so shallow; the influx of media and fast solutions to pain have robbed them of the ability to create.
 Not so with hers.
 If anything, she's oversaturated with imagination—it's like trying to walk through a swamp.
-It doesn't take her long to notice me.
-Her hyper-charged subconscious hones in on my presence, breathing up my neck and into my hair.
-The strength of her sudden focus is so strong, I take a nervous step back, and when I do, a tendril of intent reaches out and latches to my wrist.
-Tight, like scribbled lightning jumping up my arm.
+Her hyper-charged subconscious quickly notices me, breathing up my neck and into my hair.
+The strength of her sudden focus is so strong, I take a nervous step back, and when I do, a tendril of her subconscious reach es out and latches to my wrist.
+Tight, like scribbled lightning up my arm.

 The portal is gone.

 I rush over and touch the wood, trying not to panic.
 It can't just be . . . broken.
 Dread trickles down my spine.
 Did I do this?
 Or did her insane, clinging mind?